 Water undertakers are required to notify the relevant bodies of any incident that may affect drinking water quality or sufficiency of supplies.
-The water undertaker must comply with the Security and Emergency Measures (Water & Sewerage Undertakers) Direction 1998, the Security and Emergency Measures (Water Undertakers) Direction 2017 and guidance SEMG(8).
+The water undertaker must comply with the The Security and Emergency Measures (Water and Sewerage Undertakers and Water Supply Licensees) Direction 2022 (SEMD).
 If DCC has reasonable cause to suspect that an incident has or is likely to occur, it may stop the further introduction of water by the Licensee until the incident is over.
 Subject to the exceptions in section 63AC of the WIA 1991, DCC will provide supplies to the Licensee's customer under its interim supply duty.
 DCC will brief any Licensee on relevant emergency action plans before a live connection is made.
 DCC will liaise with the Licensee and the EA/NRW as to nationally agreed security standards.